 “Right tool for the job” – another abused one.
 The intention here is reasonable: who wants to use a tool that isn’t appropriate?
 But a rare perspective is that this can be detrimental when taken to the extreme.
-A carpenter doesn’t arm himself with every variation and size of hammer that is available, even though he may encounter hammering tasks that could be ideally handled by each one.
+A carpenter doesn’t arm herself with every variation and size of hammer that is available, even though she may encounter hammering tasks that could be ideally handled by each one.
 Why?
 Because lugging around (and maintaining) a gazillion hammers incurs a cost.
 As such, decisions on this axis have trade-offs.

 — John Allspaw

 It’s both too expensive to try and build everything with the same tool, or to learn a new tool for every project.
 At the same time, some tools only work for a very narrow use-case, while some tools can be used for a broad range.
 Are we hitting the limits of what we can do with small chunks of HTML, CSS, and (minimal) JS?
 How far can we take the styleguide approach?
-We see the future looking very bright, both in terms of where the web community at large is headed with ideas like Web Components, and at Advomatic we have some ideas for how we can make components more reusable across Drupal projects (look for a future series of articles on this topic).
+We see the future looking very bright, both in terms of where the web community at large is headed, and at Advomatic we have some ideas for how we can make components more reusable across Drupal projects (look for a future series of articles on this topic).

 1. The idea of a decoupled website had some degree of popularity way back in the late 90s, but the flavour that we see now is different enough that it’s difficult to draw many meaningful comparisons.